What Credit Karma’s chance of approval means for you

 Credit Karma is all about empowering people with accurate, transparent information — it’s baked into our mission.

 First, there are several different credit score models out there.
-Credit Karma doesn’t actually calculate your credit scores — the scores and credit reports on our site come from TransUnion, one of the major consumer credit bureaus.
+Credit Karma doesn’t calculate your credit scores — the scores and credit reports on our site come from TransUnion, one of the major consumer credit bureaus.

 Credit Karma provides CreditVision Risk Score calculated directly by TransUnion.
 But a credit card company will likely use a different scoring model altogether.